On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

-This work was supported by the Doctoral Fellowship from the “University of California Institute for Mexico and the United States” (UC MEXUS) by the “Consejo Nacional de Ciencia y Tecnolog\'ia” (CONACyT), and by Peter Scholze's Leibniz price.
+This work was financially supported by the Doctoral Fellowship from the “University of California Institute for Mexico and the United States” (UC MEXUS) by the “Consejo Nacional de Ciencia y Tecnolog\'ia” (CONACyT), and by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via Peter Scholze's Leibniz price.

-\subsection{Notation.}
+\section{Notation.}